Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Acknowledgement

-Liam Solus was partially supported by an NSF Mathematical Sciences Postdoctoral Research Fellowship (DMS - 1606407).
-Caroline Uhler was partially supported by DARPA (W911NF-16-1-0551), NSF (DMS-1651995), ONR (N00014-17-1-2147), and a Sloan Fellowship.
-The authors are grateful to Robert Castelo for helpful discussions on the project.
+Liam Solus was partially supported by an NSF Mathematical Sciences Postdoctoral Research Fellowship (DMS - 1606407), the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, and Starting Grant (Etableringsbidrag) No.~2019-05195 from The Swedish Research Council (Vetenskapsr\aa{}det).
+Caroline Uhler was partially supported by NSF (DMS-1651995), ONR (N00014-17-1-2147 and N00014-18-1-2765), IBM, a Sloan Fellowship and a Simons Investigator Award.
+The authors are grateful to Robert Castelo for helpful discussions, as well as two reviewers and an associate editor at Biometrika for their quick and thoughtful comments.

 \begin{appendix}